Indiana Hoosiers men's basketball: Tom Crean era (2008–2017)

-On April 1, 2008, Tom Crean was hired as head coach and inherited a thoroughly depleted team.
+On April 1, 2008, Marquette head coach Tom Crean was hired as head coach and inherited a thoroughly depleted team.
 Between Crean's hiring and the start of the 2008–09 season, freshman Eric Gordon opted to leave early for the NBA and star forward DJ White graduated.
 Two other players transferred, one player was dismissed from the team and two others previously dismissed by Dakich were not allowed to return.
 As a result, Crean began with a roster consisting of two walk-ons who had scored a combined 36 points in their careers.
 Crean's first three seasons saw losing records of 6–25 (the worst in school history), 10–21, and 12–20.

 The 2011–2012 season was a watershed one for Crean and the program.
 The arrival of Indiana Mr. Basketball Cody Zeller brought higher expectations for year four.
 The team earned wins over the #1 ranked Kentucky, the #2 ranked Ohio State, and #5 ranked Michigan State.
 This made Indiana the first Big 10 program to knock off the #1 and #2 ranked teams in the same season since 1991 and the first IU squad ever to defeat three programs ranked in the top five in the regular season.
 The Hoosiers finished the season with a 27–9 record, 5th in the Big Ten.
 The fifteen game win improvement in 2011–2012 was the largest single turnaround in the NCAA that season.
 Crean's guidance of the program to success from "unthinkable depths" was regarded as one of the most remarkable rebuilding projects in NCAA basketball history.
 The Hoosiers advanced to the Sweet Sixteen in the 2012 NCAA tournament before losing a rematch game to Kentucky, who would go on to win the national championship.
 Following the surprise run to the Sweet Sixteen, the 2012–2013 Hoosiers spent 10 weeks ranked No. 1 in the country, and all but two weeks in the top 5.
 The experience of Jordan Hulls and Christian Watford, alongside the talent of Victor Oladipo, Cody Zeller and freshman point guard Yogi Ferrell, led this team to a finish of outright Big Ten regular season champions for the first time since 2002.
 They again advanced to the Sweet Sixteen, the first time since the 1992–93 and 1993–94 seasons that the Hoosiers advanced to the Sweet Sixteen in back-to-back seasons.
 As national player of the year, Oladipo and Zeller both left for the NBA after the conclusion of the season.